RX2Solutions/RX2Solutions.github.io/infrastructure/staging-site/README.md

 ## Notes

 - CloudFront certificates must be created in `us-east-1`, which this stack handles automatically.
+- Because the staging origin is a private S3 bucket behind CloudFront, pretty URLs like `/case-studies/example/` need a viewer-request rewrite to `/case-studies/example/index.html`.
+This stack provisions that rewrite automatically.
 - The first apply can take several minutes because ACM validation and CloudFront deployment are asynchronous.
 - The Route 53 hosted zone for `instantbrains.com` must live in the same AWS account or be readable through your current AWS credentials.